Double-check your furnace before buying a smart thermostat on Black Friday

 On both checkers, you'll indicate which wires are currently connected to your existing thermostat, and after doing so, you'll get a confirmation for whether or not your system will work.

-Google promotes the Learning Thermostat (3rd Gen) as working with 95% of 24V heating and cooling systems, with the Thermostat E working with 85% of them.
+Google promotes the Learning Thermostat as working with 95% of 24V heating and cooling systems, with the regular Nest Thermostat working with 85% of them.
 Chances are your thermostat (old or new) will work just fine, but before you spend any money, you might as well run your setup through the checker to be sure.

 All you have to do is take off the front part of your existing thermostat and take note of the wires.
 The whole process takes just a couple of minutes, and it'll be time well-spent.